tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/deltamethod.md

 <img src = "../images/deltamethod3.png" width=350">
 </p>

 We can now calculate the optimal nitrogen quantity given the prices and the resulted coefficients.
+We use the formula: $-nitro/(2*nitro^2)$.

 {{% codeblock %}}